assen-totin/cdn/README.md

 The authorisation method determines how this authentication token will be processed to extract the actual authorisation token, which is then passed to the authorisation backend.

-You may also use tarnsparent authorisation when we pass all incoming headers and cookies to the authorisation body without working on them.
+You may also use transparent authorisation when we pass all incoming headers and cookies to the authorisation body without working on them.

+If no authorisation token is found, it is the values of of the `cdn_status_download` parameter (for downloads) and `cdn_status_upload` parameter (for uploads) which determine whether the download or upload will be permitted.
+NB: The default value of `cdn_status_upload` is to permit upload while the default value of `cdn_status_download` is to deny download.

 ## Authorisation by JWT